huang12zheng/Dart-Data-Class-Generator/README.md

 * `dart_data_class_generator.toString`: If true, generates a toString function for a data class.
 * `dart_data_class_generator.equality`: If true, generates a value equality function for a data class.
 * `dart_data_class_generator.hashCode`: If true, generates a hashCode function for a data class.
+* `dart_data_class_generator.hashCode.use_jenkins`: If true, uses the Jenkins SMI hash function instead of bitwise operator from dart:ui.

 ## Release Notes

 ### 0.1.0
 Initial release (Beta).

+### 0.2.0
+Added support for @required annotation.
+Changed the default hashCode implementation to bitwise operator.